Student Resources, Services, and Groups

 The School’s alumni relations program is designed to reach out to its graduates in multiple ways.
 Components of this expansive effort have included an educational program, a communications program, a career advisory program, an Alumni Association enrichment program, and a student recruitment program.
 Other efforts include class organizing projects, regional networking activities, and alumni giving campaigns.

 Ongoing communication is maintained with graduates through the publication of a newsletter, Currents, and other regular mailings.
 The Alumni Association holds an annual awards ceremony, which recognizes the special contributions of alumni, faculty, staff, and others.
-An Alumni Association Board serves as the governing body and includes members from 18 chapters covering 33 states, the District of Columbia, Eastern Canada, and Europe.
+An Alumni Association Board serves as the governing body and includes members from 18 chapters covering 33 states, the District of Columbia, Eastern Canada, Europe, and India.